UnitedLands/community/rules.md

 - Any and all machines built with the intention of causing lag are prohibited.
 - Machines that are made to bypass vanilla game mechanics are banned (Bedrock Breakers).
 - You may not build 0-tick farms or duping mechanisms.
 - Semi-automatic redstone farms are allowed.
 This means it must either automatically plant **or** harvest crops.
 It cannot do both.
+(Automatic cactus/sugarcane farms are allowed as the player did the original planting of the crop)
 - Mob grinders that use minimal redstone are fine (Iron golem farms and grinders that use spawners).
 - Automatic smelting and item sorting systems are legal.
 - All AFK machines are forbidden (Auto fishers)
-- Setups to bypass the AFk mechanic are not allowed, even if they don't use redstone (AFK pools or macros/scripts).
+- Setups to bypass the AFK mechanic are not allowed, even if they don't use redstone (AFK pools or macros/scripts).
 - Villager breeders/farms are allowed.
+- *Most* farms that don't use redstone are allowed, provided they also follow the guidelines.
+(Iron Golem farms)
 - Don't run fast pulsing redstone clocks at all.
+(Including doubled observes that act like fast clocks)
 - Do not leave your machines running if you are AFK or not in the area for extended amounts of time.
 - Keep mob farms limited to 1 per mob type.
 - Farms that utilise excessive entity cramming are also disallowed.